spacetelescope/stpsf/docs/usage.rst

     with a total number of data pixels that is even, but that correctly represents the PSF located at the center of an odd number of detector pixels.

 Output format options for sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As just explained, WebbPSF can easily calculate PSFs on a finer grid than the detector's native pixel scale.
+As explained above, WebbPSF by default calculates PSFs on a finer grid than the detector's native pixel scale, and also bins down to detector sampling.
 You can select whether the output data should include this oversampled image, a copy that has instead been rebinned down to match the detector scale, or optionally both.
 This is done using the ``options['output_mode']`` parameter.

    >>> nircam.options['output_mode'] = 'oversampled'
    >>> psf = nircam.calc_psf()       # the 'psf' variable will be an oversampled PSF, formatted as a FITS HDUlist